GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 **Tips:**
   - Your stats will increase as you level-up from gaining xp by slaying monsters
   - Your characters and vault will save between sessions; use the vault to move items between characters
-  - Scroll out entirely to view boss location in a dungeon
+  - Scroll out entirely to view boss location(s); they are always visible if they're alive
   - If you're low HP in a dungeon, save your character by escaping to nexus
   - You can drop items by dragging them into the world from your inventory